Well, I never thought I’d see this day.

 I think he also thought if I also had a bike I’d stop complaining about his being in the hallway blocking the front door (it’s a safety hazard!).

-I figured I kick ass in a Spin class so sure, why not, how hard could this be?
+I figured what the hell.
+I kick ass in a Spin class so sure, why not, how hard could this be?

 We went to the local bike shop, had the man pull down a few bikes and went to the parking lot to try them out.